 Vineet A. Shende

-Shende is an Associate Professor of Music at Bowdoin College, where he oversees the composition program and teaches courses in composition, electronic music, orchestration, music theory, music history, and Asian music.
-He is a member of ASCAP, and a charter member of Score Board, the Boston Modern Orchestra Project’s composer advisory organization.
-He lives in Brunswick, Maine with his wife, daughter, and dog in a nineteenth-century house that is constantly undergoing renovation.
+Shende is a Professor of Music at Bowdoin College, where he teaches courses in composition, orchestration, music theory, film music, and Asian music.
+He lives in Brunswick, Maine, with his wife, daughter, son, and dog in a nineteenth-century house that is constantly undergoing renovation.

 - DMA, Cornell University